Maanaadu: Satellite rights ownership issue

 In December 2021, T. Rajendar filed a case regarding the price negotiations of satellite rights, where he had claimed the ownership for the same name.
-In his complaint, it has been stated that he was involved in sorting out the release issues of the film and had apparently signed a guarantee letter to take responsibility for the amount that needed to be paid to Uttam Chand.
+In his complaint, it has been stated that he was involved in sorting out the release issues of the film and had apparently signed a guarantee letter to take responsibility for the amount that needed to be paid to Chand.
 Both the parties have agreed upon Rajendar taking responsibilities for the remainder to be paid after negotiating deals for satellite and digital streaming rights.
 But the deal was negotiated without his consent, where he was not present during the price negotiation.
-In response, the Tamil Film Active Producers Council, headed by director Bharathiraja condemned Rajendar's actions for claiming the film's satellite rights as a very false precedent and said that how a guarantor apply for a license for the property whether it is fair for a reputable artist in the film industry".
-He strongly claimed that no one is in charge of a traditional business organization.
+In response, the Tamil Film Active Producers Council, headed by Bharathiraja, condemned Rajendar's actions for claiming the film's satellite rights as a "very false precedent and questioned that how can a guarantor apply for a license for the property and also asked whether it is fair for a reputable artist in the film industry".
+The association strongly claimed that no one is in charge of a traditional business organisation.